iotron/filament-multi-guard/README.md

 > **_Register Provider:_** Be sure to add the `FilamentTeamsServiceProvider`
 > class to your providers array in `config/app.php`

 You may now add filament resources in your FilamentTeams directories.
+Generate Filament pages/resources/widgets as you normally would.
+Move them into the context-folder and update the namespace.

 > **_Context Traits:_** be sure to
 add the ContextualPage and ContextualResource traits to their associated classes inside of your context directories.
-(I tried really hard with v2 to make this unnecessary but sadly here we are).
 Without this when filament generates navigation links it will try to use `filament.pages.*` and `filament.resources.{resource}.*` instead of `{context}.pages.*` and `{context}.resources.{resource}.*` as the route names

 ### ContextualPage & ContextualResource traits

-Resources:
+Pages:

 ```php
 namespace App\FilamentTeams\Resources;